C0DYM/Local-Meshcore-Config/README.md

 ## Public Info

 ### Node Naming
-You will probably want to change the name of your companion device.
-This is optional but recommended.
-Use a prefix so others can identify which devices you own.
+You will probably want to change the name of your devices.
+Using a prefix is optional but recommended, so others can identify which devices you own.

 Examples:
 - 🟢 XXXX (emoji prefix)
-- GBXXXX (Discord username initials)
+- GOTB_XXXX (Discord username initials)
 - PNS_XXXX (location)
-- _WPR_XXXX (callsign)
+- _WPR_XXXX (Other)

 ---